 Let’s get started!

-A business proposal is a written document sent by a business to persuade a potential client to choose that business.
+A contract proposal is a written document sent by a business to persuade a potential client to choose that business.
 They can be solicited or unsolicited, as long as they pertain to the prospect’s business and needs.
-While it may be advantageous to proactively submit a proposal to a prospect unsolicited, it has a higher chance of being ignored by the prospect.
-When a proposal is requested through an RFP, however, your prospect is actively looking for the kind of solution your business provides.
+While it may be advantageous to proactively submit a contract proposal to a prospect unsolicited, it has a higher chance of being ignored by the prospect.
+When a contract proposal is requested through an RFP, however, your prospect is actively looking for the kind of solution your business provides.

-If you do a quick Google search for “business proposal,” you’ll likely find results for both business proposal and business plan.
+If you do a quick Google search for “business proposal,” you’ll likely find results for both contract proposal and business plan.
 Unfortunately, many people make the mistake of using the two terms interchangeably.
 In fact, they’re very different things.

 We’ve already established that a business proposal is a document meant to persuade a person or business requesting a solution to their need or problem.
 A business plan, however, is a documentation of your vision for your business and how you intend to achieve that vision.
 Business plans include financial projections for the cost of your business development and operations, plus an estimation of the revenue you expect your business to generate.